syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Hiding-Sub-Totals.md

 ![Hiding-Sub-Totals_image3](Hiding-Sub-Totals_images/Hiding-Sub-Totals_image3.png)

-## Hiding the sub-totals for specific pivot item
+## Hiding the subtotals for specific pivot item

 It can be achieved by setting the `ShowSubTotal` property to false for the specific pivot item.
 Refer to the below code sample to hide the subtotal values of "Date" pivot item.